Bug-Finderr/hld-key-value-cache/README.md

 - **Spawn Rate:** 100 users per second
 - **Run Time:** 30 minutes

 The server demonstrated appreciable performance under such load.
-The full test results are available in the [performance report](./assets/report.html).
+The full test results are available in the [performance report](./assets/report.html) _[Sorry, the file has been removed]_.

 <br />